yiming187/ProtonbaseDemo/demo_output.md

 BUSINESS SCENARIO:
 The AI Agent needs to recommend in-game content based on player preferences.
-Without Tacnode, this would require:
+Without ProtonBase, this would require:
 - Query PostgreSQL for player profile
 - Query MongoDB for player behavior
 - Query Pinecone for vector similarity search
 - Join results in application code

-WITH TACNODE:
+WITH PROTONBASE:
 The AI Agent can execute a single query combining all data types:

 SQL QUERY WITH DETAILED EXPLANATION: